 I’ve been in the machining business for many years.
-During that time, I’ve worn many ‘hats’ in the industry, from being a machinist operator to owning a CNC machine shop.
+During that time, I’ve worn many ‘hats’ in the industry, from being a machine operator to owning a CNC machine shop.
 It has been my experience, that many times, shop supervisors have very limited knowledge of machine shop practices and procedures.

-This can be detrimental to the productivity of a shop, if that supervisor insists on implementing ideas and/or procedures, that run contrary to common machine shop practices.
+This can be detrimental to the productivity of a shop, if that supervisor insists on implementing ideas and/or procedures, which run contrary to common machine shop practices.
 This is because many common shop practices have been developed over time, and are fundamental to running a shop in a very precise way.

 Shop practices can range from how machining processes are accomplished, to how work flows through the area.
 These practices can also be used to delegate responsibilities to key machinists… responsibilities that may encompass who and when tools are ordered, whose job it is to maintain the machine tools, and the best way to machine a job.
 For this reason, the most qualified machinist, is usually the shop lead.
 The shop lead’s primary purpose is to interface with the supervisor.

-Because the lead and the supervisor are closely tied to one another, it is imperative that they share a common view and understanding on how the shop set up, staffed, and run.
+Because the lead and the supervisor are closely tied to one another, it is imperative that they share a common view and understanding on how the shop is set up, staffed, and run.
 Supervisors don’t typically have much machining knowledge, but the shop lead does.
-In theory, one compliments the other, to make a functioning whole.
+In theory, one complements the other, to make a functioning whole.

 In a perfect world, both the supervisor’s and shop lead’s overall abilities overlap.
 Where one’s skills may be lacking, the other compensates.
 The reality is that many times, because the supervisor hasn’t the depth of knowledge the lead possesses, instances arise in which they end up working against each other.
-This breakdown impacts the working relationships of the personnel on the floor and the productivity of the shop.
+This breakdown impacts the working relationships of the personnel on the floor and the overall productivity of the shop.

 So, how do we match supervisors to shop leads?
 I think the best supervisors are those who have been machinists on the floor, but that’s not the world we live in.
-As I’ve said before, they should compliment each other.
+As I’ve said before, they should complement each other.
 Understanding that, in most cases, the supervisor has very limited machine shop experiences, we should seek out a lead that fulfills the deficits of the supervisor.

 Three keys to matching a supervisor to a lead are Scope, Depth, and Knowledge.
 These are defined below.